 The Twin Peaks tv series only lasted for 30 episodes.
 Audience interest died off after Laura Palmer’s murderer was revealed.
 Even though the series started to get even better after that point, the weirdness on its own was not enough and the networks killed the show off.
 David Lynch let the series go out on a real humdinger – a 50 minute surrealist journey through the topsy-turvy world of the Black Lodge all lit in strobe light, arriving at the startling twist ending where Agent Cooper returns possessed by Bob.
 A couple of years later Lynch returned to Twin Peaks with the cinematically-released film prequel Twin Peaks: Fire Walk With Me (1992), which told of the events that led up to Laura Palmer’s murder, although this met with a mixed reception.
 David Lynch conducted an eighteen-episode revival of Twin Peaks in 2017, reuniting most of the original cast.
 The success of the series did inspire a number of other smalltown weirdness tv series, including Eerie Indiana (1991-2), Northern Exposure (1991-5) and Picket Fences (1992-6).

 David Lynch’s subsequent films are:– the surreal identity exchange film Lost Highway (1997), the non-genre The Straight Story (1999), the Hollywood noir Mulholland Dr. (2001) and Inland Empire (2006).
 Lynch has also produced other genre films such as The Cabinet of Dr Ramirez (1991), Nadja (1994), Surveillance (2008), My Son, My Son, What Have Ye Done (2009) and Black and White in Colors (2010).
 Lynch has made several attempts to venture back into television but all these have been abject flops – the likes of On the Air (1992), which lasted 7 episodes, and Hotel Room (1993), which lasted only three episodes.
 Even Mulholland Dr. started out as a tv series before being canned by the network, purchased back by Lynch and expanded out into a film that then had him nominated for that year’s Best Director Academy Award.
-Lynch (2007) and David Lynch: The Art Life (2016) are documentaries about Lynch.
+Lynch (2007), David Lynch: The Art Life (2016) and Lynch/Oz (2022) are documentaries about Lynch.